Owls vs. Knights: Second Round Betting Trends, Record ATS, Home/Road Splits

 Florida Atlantic vs. Fairleigh Dickinson: Betting Trends, Record ATS, Home/Road Splits - Second Round

-The No. 9 seed Florida Atlantic Owls (32-3) are favored by 13.5 points against the No. 16 seed Fairleigh Dickinson Knights (21-15) for their NCAA Tournament matchup on Sunday.
-A trip to the Sweet 16 will be awarded to the winner of the 9-16 East Region bracket contest, which tips off at 7:45 PM on truTV.
-The matchup has a point total of 149.5.
+The No. 9 seed Florida Atlantic Owls (32-3) are 15-point favorites to advance to the Sweet 16 of the NCAA Tournament when they play the No. 16 seed Fairleigh Dickinson Knights (21-15) on Sunday at 7:45 PM on truTV.
+The matchup's point total is set at 149.5.

 Florida Atlantic vs. Fairleigh Dickinson Odds & Info